 Individual drivers and receivers such as these are both hard to find and typically accommodate only four-bits per dip package.
 Using them would have compromised Goal #3.
 Examining the specs, we see that they are close to being standard TTL, with the following additional requirements:

 The CMOS parts used in this design interface with TTL logic levels and easily meet the receiver input current spec.
 The 74ABT245 bus transceiver sinks 64mA minimum, covering the driver spec.

 While the threshold spec isn’t literally guaranteed, the fact is that the Omnibus swings good TTL levels and the guaranteed logic levels meet TTL specs.
 TTL Omnibus receivers are endorsed by DEC designs.
 Moreover, a minor infraction won’t make a big difference in noise immunity.
 Since the only alternatives would greatly increase the complexity of the design, I judged this single, isolated issue to be close enough.
-The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements well.
-Several months of solid operation of this board and the good results reported by other builders support this.
+The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements reasonably well.
+Sixteen months of solid operation of this board and the good results reported by other builders support this.

 Driver Slew Rate